Programme/Approved Electives for 2022/23

 ESC-300036 (Exploration Geophysics for the Hydrocarbon Industry).

-This module investigates the use of exploration geophysics techniques employed in the search for hydrocarbons, offshore windfarm site surveys and in carbon capture and storage projects, including borehole geophysical methods and the acquisition, processing and interpretation of seismic reflection data.
-The module aims to equip the student with the vocabulary, knowledge and technical expertise to enter a career as a geophysicist in these industries.
+Exploration Geophysics for the Hydrocarbon Industry investigates the use of exploration geophysics techniques employed in the search for hydrocarbons.
+It includes borehole geophysical methods for determining petrophysical rock properties and the acquisition, processing and interpretation of seismic reflection data.
+The module provides the vocabulary, knowledge and technical expertise to enter a career as a hydrocarbon exploration industry geophysicist.